Two Hope hikers were left awestruck after an encounter with what they are sure was a grey wolf.

 Before the panic set in, there was a moment of awe for both of them.

 “There was a magical moment, it’s almost ethereal to be surrounded by silence in the middle of the woods and on train tracks and look behind you and see this creature that we’re taught to fear and also in awe of.
-It’s divine to witness that in nature,” Mechelle Weinberg said.
+It’s divine to witness that in nature,” Skylersaid.

-McKenzie then acted on what she had previously been told about wild animals, she made herself large and let out a low holler.
-When the animal didn’t retreat but instead started following them, McKenzie knew it was time to run.
+Sara then acted on what she had previously been told about wild animals, she made herself large and let out a low holler.
+When the animal didn’t retreat but instead started following them, Sara knew it was time to run.

 They ran to where their car park, the animal following behind them and getting within 100 metres at one point.
 After the encounter, they called the Conservation Officer Service, who told the two it was highly unlikely that they had seen a wolf.